- Chambers USA consistently ranks Rajiv as a top lawyer for patent prosecution, a recognition he most recently received in 2020

 For almost 25 years, Rajiv has advised Silicon Valley companies at all stages of growth—from just-founded startups to mature companies seeking to establish, redirect or reset their IP strategy.
 He developed early IP strategies and patent portfolios for numerous technology and life sciences companies such as Airship, Airbnb, Chime, GoPro, Groq, Merck, reMarkable, Twitter and Venmo.
 He has served as in-house counsel for a Fortune 500 tech company where he managed outside counsel and a budget for protecting over 1000 patent assets.
 He also advises companies on IP acquisition and divestitures, restructuring IP portfolios in a wide range of technology fields, and asserting and defending patents involved in patent litigation and contested proceedings.

 Rajiv also has practical industry experience.
 Prior to law, Rajiv was an engineer for IBM.
 He has been recognized by the California Daily Journal as a top 25 IP Portfolio Manager in California.
-He also has been recognized for his skills by Intellectual Asset Management (IAM), Chambers USA, Managing Intellectual Property and Northern California Super Lawyers.
+He also has been recognized for his skills by Intellectual Asset Management (IAM), Chambers USA, Managing Intellectual Property, Best Lawyers and Northern California Super Lawyers.
 Rajiv was an Adjunct Professor at the University of California, Hastings College of the Law.
 He is an Advisory Board member and former Board of Trustees member for the University of New Hampshire School of Law.

 In his spare time, Rajiv enjoys hiking, backpacking and camping with his family.
 He also follows his favorite childhood sports teams—the New York Giants, New York Mets and the Rutgers Scarlet Knights as well as his local favorite teams—the San Francisco Giants, Oakland A’s, San Jose Sharks, San Francisco 49ers and Golden State Warriors.